asierra/Metagrafica/mg.1.md

 `XYDT x y text`
 :  To display a string of text at the position x y.

-Inside the string you can insert some commands to get some text efects and control the reach of those effects with *{* and *}*.
+Inside the string you can insert some commands to get some text effects and control the reach of those effects with *{* and *}*.

 ^
 :  superindex.